 This trick may not work for a new cook, as there is a chance of getting confused.
 Consequently, you have to eat or serve undercooked chicken.

 Checking the color is a clear ethic to recognize the undercooked chicken.
+If The chicken is white is it cooked or not?
 You see, the undercooked chicken looks a bit pinkish.
 When you notice, the chicken color turns white; you can understand the chicken is perfectly cooked.
 Cut a slice of a thick part of the chicken and look at the color.

 Moreover, in some cases, you should pay attention to juices that come from the chicken.
 Press the chicken with a fork and look at the juices.
 In the beginning, the fluid may be pink or even bloody, but when it is fully cooked, the broth will become clear.